 ARIZONA HOME FLOORS BUSINESS MODEL – PLEASE READ!

 Since nearly every project is prone to hidden/unknown extra charges, gathering all the pieces of information CANNOT take place until we are hired, and the work is in FULL progress.
 Arizona Home Floors charges on a “per layer basis.”
 As other layers, materials or other factors become revealed they will be added to the existing Estimate to complete its accuracy.
 To arrive at a truly accurate measurement, areas for removal or profiling are sectioned into smaller squares/rectangles to eliminate walls, cabinets, showers, tubs or other areas not representative of the actual square footage removed or profiled.
-Depending on the size of your project it may take 2‐5 hours for Arizona Home Floors, LLC to receive the correct measurements from our head technician.
+Depending on the size of your project it may take 2-5 hours for Arizona Home Floors to receive the correct measurements from our head technician.
 Our administrative staff will input those measurements into a specially designed Excel spreadsheet, developed to convert feet and inches of each sectioned area into square footage, exact to within 1/1000 of a square foot.
 Any measurement exceeding increments of an inch will be rounded up to the next full inch.
 FOR EXAMPLE: A measurement such as 5′ 4 1/4″ would be rounded to the next full inch and would be listed as 5′ 5″ on the Estimate.
 Again, depending on the size of the project, it may take several more hours or possibly days to discover any remaining crack isolation membrane, subfloors, sheet vinyl, black adhesive, or any other issues initially hidden from view at the start of the project.

 Please note the “minimum” amounts will not be decreased but increased should the actual measurements prove to be higher than the minimums established.
 FOR EXAMPLE: If the Buyer tells us they have 1000 sq. ft. of tile for removal, then the “minimum” would be based about 10% under 1000 sq. ft., which in this case would be 900 sq. ft.
-Then on the day of their project, and after work is in full progress, our head technician will collect exact measurements.
+On the day of their project, and after work is in full progress, our head technician will collect exact measurements.
 Measurements which fell below 900 sq. ft. would remain at 900 sq. ft. on the Estimate, and any measurements above 900 sq. ft. would be added to the Estimate.
 It is imperative the Buyer provides a realistic estimate of square footage.
 Inaccurate, dishonest or misleading information, whether on purpose or by accident, provided by the Buyer could result in much higher than expected costs at the end of the project, with the Buyer being held financially responsible for paying.
 Being forthright and honest with the minimum measurements is necessary to help prevent drastic increases in footage or other amounts once the project has begun and exact measurements obtained.

-To sum up, Arizona Home Floors, LLC is not responsible for inaccurate measurements or estimates provided by the Buyer to establish minimum footage(s).
+To sum up, Arizona Home Floors is not responsible for inaccurate measurements or estimates provided by the Buyer to establish minimum footage(s).
 Buyer is aware that depending on the severity of misinformation on their part, the footage(s) can increase significantly and drastically impact the cost.
-The Buyer understands Arizona Home Floors LLC if hired, is to remove the flooring in the designated areas listed on the Contract, even if the Buyer provided measurements or estimate of footage(s) prove to be drastically inaccurate.
+The Buyer understands Arizona Home Floors if hired, is to remove the flooring in the designated areas listed on the Contract, even if the Buyer provided measurements or estimate of footage(s) prove to be drastically inaccurate.
 This inaccuracy on the part of the Buyer can result in significantly increased costs, which Buyer would agree to pay.

 Once again: The Buyer agrees to pay ALL additional legitimate expenses, including those incurred as a result of drastically increased footages due to accidental or intentional misinformation provided by the Buyer.
-It IS NOT an option to have Arizona Home Floors LLC arrive at the home or business with the equipment and crew to begin work, but first, measure the areas before the Buyer decides on whether or not to move forward with their project.
+It IS NOT an option to have Arizona Home Floors arrive at the home or business with the equipment and crew ready to begin work, but first, measure the areas before the Buyer decides on whether or not to move forward with their project.

 If installers attempt to remove larger areas of tile in your home, plastic and tape do very little to protect your walls, ceilings, furniture, closets, window treatments, electronics, etc. The DustRam® System is the best way to prevent dust migration since it captures it the split second it is created.
 Our crews can remove tile from inside closets with the clothes still hanging and pantry’s with food still in them DUST FREE.